-According to a 2019 survey by research firm Gartner, CPOs identified underutilisation of analytics (72%), the inability to accurately gauge supplier performance (64%), and underutilisation of automation technologies such as robotic process automation (52%) as the top three challenges their companies faced in digital procurement.
+According to a 2019 survey by research firm Gartner, CPOs identified underutilization of analytics (72%), the inability to accurately gauge supplier performance (64%), and underutilization of automation technologies such as robotic process automation (52%) as the top three challenges their companies faced in digital procurement.

 The same CPOs also noted difficulty in finding solutions for invisible risk, a lack of an overall procurement strategy for capturing innovation, and keeping up with rapidly-changing market intelligence to make smart decisions.

 Some of the areas you might focus on include: